bestinslot-xyz/brc20-programmable-module/README.md

 **Method**: `brc20_withdraw`

 **Description**: Withdraws (burns) BRC20 tokens from given bitcoin pkscript.
-Method returns an error if the address doesn't have enough tokens.
+Method returns an error if the given pkscript doesn't have enough tokens.
 This is a convenience method to replace `brc20_call` calls for BRC20 transactions, and used to transfer BRC20 tokens out of BRC2.0 module.

 **Parameters**: